Golden Gate Yacht Club: History

 In 1939 the first members built a clubhouse on a barge in the San Francisco Marina.
 After the 1989 Loma Prieta earthquake severely damaged the club, members pulled together and rebuilt it.

 GGYC is a popular cruise and regatta venue on the San Francisco waterfront.
-The Club is located on the jetty directly east of the St. Francis Yacht Club and north of the Marina Green, at the end of Yacht Road in San Francisco.
+The club is located on the jetty directly east of the St. Francis Yacht Club and north of the Marina Green, at the end of Yacht Road.
 The most well-known of current members is Oracle Corporation founder Larry Ellison.